douglasvmo/jwt-auth-typeorm/README.md

-# Awesome Project Build with TypeORM
+# JWT Auth TypeORM

+This project is an JSON Web Token Authentication Build with TypeORM and is provided for educational purposes only.

 Steps to run this project: